6 Best Practices For EV Charger Network Migration

 How OCPP Simplifies Charging Network Migration

-Switching CMS Platforms: Standard message protocols reduce custom dev work
+Switching CSMS Platforms: Standard message protocols reduce custom dev work

 Repointing chargers to a new backend: Use ChangeConfiguration or SetNetworkProfile commands